duclinh/Capstone-Azure-Machine-Learning/README.md

 ![alt text](<images/AutoML/5.
 Model metric - Feature Importaince - 1.PNG>)

-**The Top Features by Their importance - for Class: 1**
+**The Top Features by Their importance**

 ![alt text](<images/AutoML/5.
 Model metric - Feature Importaince.PNG>)

-What were the parameters of the model?
-How could you have improved it?

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.
 ## The RunDetails widget to show the different experiments.

 ![alt text](<images/AutoML/6 RunDetails.PNG>)

+## Hyperparameter

-## Hyperparameter Tuning
+## Hyperparameter space

+There are three types of sampling in the hyperparameter space:

+### Random Sampling
+Random sampling supports discrete and continuous hyperparameters.
+It supports early termination of low-performance runs.
+In random sampling, hyperparameter values are randomly selected from the defined search space.

+### Grid Sampling
+Grid sampling supports discrete hyperparameters.
+Use grid sampling if you can budget to exhaustively search over the search space.
+Supports early termination of low-performance runs.
+Performs a simple grid search over all possible values.
+Grid sampling can only be used with choice hyperparameters.

+### Bayesian Sampling
+Bayesian sampling is based on the Bayesian optimization algorithm.
+It picks samples based on how previous samples performed, so that new samples improve the primary metric.
+Bayesian sampling is recommended if you have enough budget to explore the hyperparameter space.
+For best results, recommend a maximum number of runs greater than or equal to 20 times the number of hyperparameters being tuned.

 ## Defining a Model Training

-I use Logistric Regression algorithm from the SKLearn framework in conjuction with hyperDrive for hyperparameter tuning.
-There are two hyperparamters for this experiment, C and max_iter.
-C is the inverse regularization strength whereas max_iter is the maximum iteration to converge for the SKLearn Logistic Regression.
+In this project,I used Logistric Regression algorithm from the SKLearn framework in conjuction with hyperDrive for hyperparameter tuning.
+There are three hyperparamters for this experiment: C, max_iter and solver.

 ## Defining the Hyperparamters tuning

 I use Logistric Regression algorithm from the SKLearn framework in conjuction with hyperDrive for hyperparameter tuning.
-There are two hyperparamters for this experiment, C and max_iter.
+There are three hyperparamters for this experiment: C, max_iter and solver:

-- **C** is the inverse regularization strength
+- **C** (Inverse of regularization strength): is the inverse regularization strength (Default: 1.0).
+C controls the inverse of the regularization strength.
+A smaller value of C means stronger regularization (to prevent overfitting).
+In simpler terms:
+ + Large C: Weak regularization (the model fits the training data closely).
+ + Small C: Strong regularization (the model is more general, avoiding overfitting).

-- **max_iter** is the maximum iteration to converge for the SKLearn Logistic Regression.
+- **max_iter** (Maximum number of iterations): is the maximum iteration to converge for the SKLearn Logistic Regression (Default: 100).
+This defines the maximum number of iterations allowed for the algorithm to converge.
+In iterative algorithms like gradient-based optimization, this sets a limit to prevent infinite loops.
+If the model doesn't converge within max_iter iterations, it will stop, potentially with a warning that convergence wasn't achieved.

+- **solver** (Algorithm to train the model): Default: 'lbfgs'.
+This specifies the optimization algorithm used for training.
+Different solvers can be used depending on the problem type, size, and whether it's a classification or regression task.
+Common solvers for models like logistic regression include:
++ **lbfgs**: Limited-memory Broyden–Fletcher–Goldfarb–Shanno algorithm, suited for smaller datasets and supports l2 regularization.
++ **sag and saga**: Stochastic solvers that are good for large datasets.
++ **liblinear**: A linear solver that's useful for small datasets and sparse data.

+## Choose parameter sampling

+Choosing a Sampling Strategy:
+- **Grid Sampling**: Use when the parameter space is small and you want to evaluate all possible combinations.
+- **Random Sampling**: Use when you have a large space and want to explore quickly.
+- **Bayesian Sampling**: Use when you need efficiency and have a costly evaluation function.
+- **Quasi-Random Sampling**: Use for uniform coverage when you have moderate computational resources.
+- **Adaptive Sampling (Hyperband)**: Use when you need to dynamically allocate resources and prioritize promising configurations.

-We have used random parameter sampling to sample over a discrete set of values.
+I have used **Random parameter sampling** to sample over a discrete set of values.
 Random parameter sampling is great for discovery and getting hyperparameter combinations that you would not have guessed intuitively, although it often requires more time to execute.

-We have used random parameter sampling to sample over a discrete set of values.
-Random parameter sampling is great for discovery and getting hyperparameter combinations that you would not have guessed intuitively, although it often requires more time to execute.
+    # Specify parameter sampler
+    sample_space = {
+        'C': choice(0.01, 0.1, 1, 10, 100),
+        'max_iter' : choice(50,75,100,125,150,175,200),
+        'solver' : choice('liblinear','sag','lbfgs', 'saga')
+    }
+    # Specify the sampling pramater
+    param_sampling = RandomParameterSampling(sample_space)

+# Define an early termnination policy

 After that, I will define an early termnination policy.
 The BanditPolicy basically states to check the job every 1 iterations.
 If the primary metric (defined later) falls outside of the top 20% range, Azure ML terminate the job.
 This saves us from continuing to explore hyperparameters that don't show promise of helping reach our target metric.

     early_termination_policy = BanditPolicy(evaluation_interval=1, slack_factor=0.2)

+# Create hyperdrive config

-I'm ready to configure a run configuration object, and specify the primary metric validation_acc that's recorded in your training runs.
-I also set the number of samples to 50, and maximal concurrent job to 4, which is the same as the number of nodes in our computer cluster.
+I'm ready to configure a run configuration object, and specify the primary metric **Accuracy** that's recorded in your training runs.
+I also set the number of samples to 20, and maximal concurrent job to 4, which is the same as the number of nodes in our computer cluster.

+    hyperdrive_run_config = HyperDriveConfig(
+                                     hyperparameter_sampling=param_sampling,
+                                     primary_metric_name='Accuracy',
+                                     primary_metric_goal=PrimaryMetricGoal.MAXIMIZE,
+                                     policy=early_termination_policy,
+                                     run_config=src,
+                                     max_concurrent_runs=4,
+                                     max_total_runs=20,
+                                    )

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?